mpudil/projects/README.md

 # Statistics Research Projects
 These are other research projects I have worked on as a statisics and economics double major at BYU.
+The code in this repository is written in R and SAS.

 #### Arches